Piyu97/PagarBook/README.md

 # PagarBook
-A list of Football competetion along with assoiated teams
+A project done in React, Redux, MySql,Python where a list of Football competition is shown which gives details of the assoiated teams in it.